samylegalloudec/pingpong-map/README.md

 ## How does it work

-There is two possible requests.
+There are two possible requests.
 The first one show the routes from a traceroute between the backend server and the IP that you wrote into the input.
 The result is stored in a redis database in the backend.

 The other request shows the result of all the traceroutes results stored in the redis database.